Dallas Sonnier: Cinestate

 Sonnier founded Cinestate upon his move back to Dallas from California.
 According to him, the unique selling point of the company was that it produced films that were creatively unfiltered by producers or executives, and which represented the artistic vision of their creators.

 While revenue from Cinestate productions were a fraction of major studio releases, the company remained profitable by keeping production costs low and relying on word-of-mouth.

 In 2018, Sonnier completed the deal to acquire all the assets and trademarks of the Fangoria brand, including the horror movie magazine, and relaunched it as a division of Cinestate.
 Fangoria became print only and Sonnier hired a brand-new editor-in-chief, Phil Nobile Jr. of Birth.Movies.Death.
 As part of the arrangement, Cinestate acquired control over all material from over 300 issues of Fangoria, spanning the past forty years.

 Cinestate also extended its brand into other content, publishing six genre novels (three under the Cinestate imprint and three under a Fangoria imprint), as well as audiobook adaptations of screenplays.

 In 2020, following the arrest of producer Adam Donaghey for sexual assault and a Daily Beast article alleging misconduct on Cinestate sets, Sonnier was criticized for downplaying abusive behavior and endangering employees.
-The scandal led to Fangoria being sold, all of Cinestate's social media and websites went dormant, the company was closed and its entire staff was laid off.
+The scandal led to Fangoria being sold.
+All of Cinestate's social media and websites went dormant, the company was closed, and its entire staff was laid off.

+Personal life

+Dallas has one sibling, brother James, who is two years his junior.
+While Dallas was growing up, his parents allowed his friend Phillip Prestwood to move in due to a challenging situation in his own home.
+Although Prestwood was never formally adopted, he was unofficially considered a third son in the family.

+While working in the Hollywood movie world in his early 20s, Dallas Sonnier developed a drug habit.
+He went into rehab at age 26, and has reportedly remained clean since then.

+In 2008, Sonnier married his wife Shannon, whom he had initially encountered at a Malibu party a few years earlier; 15 minutes after meeting her, he says, he knew he would marry her.

+Shannon gave birth to their first child, a daughter named Camilla, in 2010.
+They also have a son, Albert Joseph V.